anomaly/prestans-docs/source/client.rst

 .. note:: It's assumed that you are familiar with developing applications with Google Closure tools.

-prestans provides a number of extensions to Closure Library, that ease and automate building rich JavaScript clients that consume your Prestans API.
+Prestans provides a number of extensions to Closure Library, that ease and automate building rich JavaScript clients that consume your Prestans API.
 Our current line up includes:

 * REST Client, provides a pattern to create Xhr requests, manages the life cycle and parsers responses, also supports Attribute Fitlers.
 * Types API, a client side replica of the Prestans server types package assisting with parsing responses.